zapsters/final-project-n215/README.md

 ## Link
 https://zapsters.github.io/final-project-n215/

 ## Purpose
-ww
-This final project will:
+This is my final project from n215:

 Be a single-page application
 Must be in an MVC format